ShouNLAK/ShouNLAK/README.md

 ## 🎓 Education & Academic Excellence

-**B.Sc. in Information Technology (in progress)**
-*Ho Chi Minh City University of Industry and Trade (HUIT)*
+**B.Sc. in Information Technology (in progress - currently in 3rd year)** *Ho Chi Minh City University of Industry and Trade (HUIT)*
 - **Cumulative GPA:** 9.01/10 (3.86/4.0)

 ### 🏆 Honors & Awards
-- **Triple Crown Scholar:** Awarded University Scholarships for 3 consecutive terms (including 2 full-term scholarships).
+- **Triple Crown Scholar:** Awarded University Scholarships for 3 consecutive terms (including 2-in-a-row full-term scholarships).
-- **Student of the Year:** Honored as the **"Best Student in the IT Faculty"** for the 2025–2026 academic year.
+- **Student of the Year:** Honored as the **"Best Student Result"** for the 2025–2026 academic year.
 - **"Student of 5 Merits" (Sinh viên 5 tốt):** Certified by the Vietnam Student Association in the "Study" category (soft copy).
 - **Design Finalist:** Advanced to the inner round of the **F-Race (Micromouse)** design competition hosted by the University of Science, VNU-HCM.

 ### 🌟 Community Impact
-- **HUIT Student Support Project:** Developed and launched a community portal dedicated to HUIT students (scheduling, student lookups, and training points tracking), successfully serving over **540 unique students**.
+- **HUIT Student Support Project:** Developed and launched a community portal dedicated to HUIT students (scheduling, student lookups, and training points tracking), successfully serving over **540 unique students (and still counting!)**.

 ---